Aniket21mathur/Real-time-Alerting/README.md

 # Real-time-Alerting

-Real Time Alerting is a mechanism to identify anomalies in the system as it occurs(and not afterwards)and use it for various purposes like reporting, blocking or corrective actions.
+Real-Time Alerting is a mechanism to identify anomalies in the system as it occurs(and not afterward) and use it for various purposes like reporting, blocking or corrective actions.

-According to the problem statement an alert should be generate when either-
+According to the problem statement an alert should be generated when either-

-- CPU_UTILIZATION>85%
+- CPU_UTILIZATION > 85%
-- MEMORY_UTILIZATION>75%
+- MEMORY_UTILIZATION > 75%
-- DISK_UTILIZATION>60%
+- DISK_UTILIZATION > 60%

 ## Task checklist